daviramosf/daviramosf/README.md

 ## Hello there!
 I'm Davi Ramos 😁

-📚 Studying Python

 💻 Graduating in systems analysis and development at UniFavip Wyden

-🔄 Migrating from Front-End to Data Science

  <div>
   <a href="https://github.com/daviramosf">